syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Destroying the PivotClient control
+### Destroying the object of pivot client
-The [`destroy`](../api/ejpivotclient#methods:destroy) method is used to destroy the pivot client widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+The [`destroy`](../api/ejpivotclient#methods:destroy) method is used to destroy the pivot client widget associated events bound using "this._on" and bring the control to pre-init state.

 {% highlight html %}